 • transport – fuel, repairs including tyre replacements

-• salary of Occupational Therapist
+• salary of Physiotherapist

 • learning aids